LaGrange College's most prestigious non-academic honor for entering students,

 Its first stage takes participants to North Carolina Outward Bound's Cedar Rock

-leadership development experience.
-All costs associated with the trip are
+outdoors or extended periods of time.
+All costs associated with the trip are covered

 Outward Bound is the oldest, most respected outdoor educator in the world, and